liborty/random/README.md

 /// Generate i64 random number in the interval [min,max].
 pub fn ran_irange(min:i64, max:i64) -> i64
 ```

+* `splitmix()` also generates u64 numbers.
+It is used here only to generate the initial seeds for the 'xoshi' type algorithms.

 ## Low Level Floating Point Algorithms